alexerfurt/FEND-P7-1/README.md

 ### Getting started

 NPM and Bower has been used as a package manager, Bootstraps "dashboard" theme as a front-end template and Gulp for build automation.
+You can install all these packages by using the "npm install..." command via terminal (MAC) or equivalent consoles, i.e. "npm install", "npm install bower" & "npm install gulp".
+For more details, please read the official npm documentation to install packages via npm (https://docs.npmjs.com/getting-started/installing-npm-packages-locally).
+Further, you can download the "Bootstrap Dashboard" template here: https://getbootstrap.com/getting-started/#examples
-The following gulp-plugins will be needed to reconstruct files within the 'dist' directory out of the production files within the 'src' folder:
+The following Gulp-plugins will be needed to reconstruct files within the 'dist' directory out of the production files within the 'src' folder:

 * gulp-uglify
 * gulp-htmlmin